top of page

 When we refer to information, descriptions, or statements as vague, we mean that they are not sufficiently detailed or explicit, making it difficult to understand or interpret their meaning.
 Vague descriptions may leave room for multiple interpretations or create confusion due to their lack of clarity.
 This term can apply to various contexts, from vague instructions that leave you unsure of what to do to vague memories that are fuzzy and lack detail.
 It often prompts a need for further clarification or specificity to bring about a clearer understanding of the subject in question.
 In essence, "vague" highlights the absence of clear, precise, or well-defined information, leaving room for uncertainty or misinterpretation.

-Example sentences of vague
+Example sentences containing vague

 1. The instructions were so vague that I had trouble following them.